SumoLogic/sumologic-documentation/docs/csa/index.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Cloud Security Analytics is a cloud-based security system that provides the following functionality:
+Cloud Security Analytics is a cloud-native security system that provides the following functionality:

-* Collects log and event data from your infrastructure and applications, on-premise and in-cloud.
+* Collects log and event data from your infrastructure and applications, on-premises and in-cloud.
-* Correlates collected data to reduce the volume of info you need to sift through to investigate issues.
 * Produces apps, dashboards, and tools that analyze your security data.

 In this guide, we'll present the following concepts: